shopware5/devdocs/source/developers-guide/cookie-consent-manager/index.md

 }
 ```

-The third parameter is optional and represents your cookie's group.
+The fourth parameter is optional and represents your cookie's group.
 If none is applied, the "Others" group is used.
 You can find all default groups as constants in the `\Shopware\Bundle\CookieBundle\Structs\CookieGroupStruct`.
 Also, have a look at the next headline to figure out how to register your cookie group, if necessary.